GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 A 2-of-5 withdrawal policy is recommended, with private keys distributed to a number of trusted individuals, or signatories.
-The extra key, five rather than the recommended four in Option 1, mitigates the extra risk of signatories not sufficiently protecting the key against loss.
+The extra key, five rather than the recommended four in Option 1, mitigates the extra risk of signatories not sufficiently protecting the key against loss or opportunistic theft.
 This has the following advantages:

 * **Availability**: Vaults or safe deposit boxes may not be available in the local area.
 * **Ease of setup**: It may be simpler to distribute keys to signatories than to travel